PointerOffset/ResoMemos/README.md

 # ResoMemos
-A WebSocket-Based Bridge for Resonite to Memos
+A WebSocket-Based Bridge for Resonite to the [Memos](https://github.com/usememos/memos) API.